noamteyssier/splici/README.md

 First all transcripts for a gene are identified.
 Then all intronic regions of those transcripts are identified.
-These intronic regions are defined by the span of the transcripts subtracting out the exonic intervals.
+These intronic regions are defined by the span of the transcripts subtracting out the exonic intervals (see [internal](https://docs.rs/bedrs/latest/bedrs/traits/container/trait.Internal.html#method.internal)).
 Next, each intronic region is extended by some parameterized amount on both ends, which allows for alignment to junctions between intronic and exonic regions.